leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/loops.md

 ```

 This is exploiting Python's ability to assign multiple variables at once, e.g.
-`a, b = (1, 2)`.
+`index, num = (0, 1)`.

 #### Recording the output from each loop
 Since the body of the loop is identical, any variables assigned in the loop will
 be overwritten and only keep the value from the last loop.
+This can be an issue
+when you need to carry the results from the loop else where.

 To avoid this problem, the usual approach is to define a variable outside the loop
-and allow the loop to **update** the variable rather than assign over the variable.
+and allow the loop to **update** the variable rather than overwriting the variable.

 The variable that will keep the records should be a data type that can hold multiple
 values and can be updated (e.g. tuples wouldn't work).
 We give an example below with